AdguardTeam/KnowledgeBase/docs/adguard-for-mac/solving-problems/advanced-settings.md

 :::

-To go to *Advanced settings*, follow this route: the AdGuard icon at the tray menu → the gear icon → Advanced → Advanced settings.
+To go to *Advanced settings*, click the AdGuard icon in the tray menu → click the gear icon → select *Advanced* → *Advanced settings*.

-## Advanced settings
+## Advanced Settings

 `network.extension.exclude.domains`